orix-software/orix-software.github.io/docs/developer_manual/kernel/primitives/xopen.md

 !!! warning "Max 2 opened files are working since kernel 2022.2, it's a constant defined in kernel build"

+!!! bug "Bugfix when a file is not found, the file pointer was not allocated, fixed in kernel 2026.1"

 ??? info "Flags behaviors since kernel 2023.1"
     | Flag     | File exists                         |Behaviour|
     | ----------- | ------------------------------------ ||